GlobalsoftWigilabs/nr1-cambio/README.md

 ![Fetch elements](screenshots/fetch-elements.png)

-When the process is finished you can navigate in the different sections located on the right of your screen
+When the process is finished you can navigate in the different sections located on the left of your screen

 ![Fetch elements](screenshots/fetch-complete.png)